GianniBuoni/astro-starter-template/README.md

 - Multistage Dockerfile & Compose
 - Astro Font Setup
 - Basic components that I end up reusing all the time
+- A branch for SSR configuration (that defaults to Astro's hybrid mode)

 ## 🐳 Docker